Bfawaz2001/Bfawaz2001/README.md

 - 👋 Hi, I’m @Bfawaz2001
 - 👀 I’m interested in Machine Learning and Artifical Intelligence aplications
-- 🌱 I’m currently learning BSc (Hons) Computer Science and Artifical Intelligence (with an intgrated year in industry) at Aberystwyth University
+- 🌱 I’m a First Class Honour Student with a degree in BSc (Hons) Computer Science and Artifical Intelligence (with an intgrated year in industry) at Aberystwyth University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on computer vision, machine learning, and fintech software applications.
 - 📫 How to reach me email: b.fawaz2001@gmail.com

 <!---